configcat/js-unified-sdk/README.md

 Then import it into your application:

-* Frontend applications running in the browser:
+* Frontend applications and Web Workers running in the browser:
   ```js
   import * as configcat from "@configcat/sdk/browser";
   ```